Hugo Black: First Amendment

-Black took an absolutist approach to First Amendment jurisprudence, believing the first words of the Amendment that said "Congress shall make no law ..."
-Black rejected the creation of judicial tests for free speech standards, such as the tests for "clear and present danger", "bad tendency", "gravity of the evil", "reasonableness", or "balancing".
-Black would write that the First Amendment is "wholly 'beyond the reach' of federal power to abridge ...
+Black generally took an absolutist approach to First Amendment jurisprudence, believing the first words of the Amendment that "Congress shall make no law ..." to be most appropriately taken completely literally.
+Black rejected the creation of judicial tests for free speech standards, such as the tests for "clear and present danger", "bad tendency", "gravity of the evil", "reasonableness", or other balancing approaches.
+Black wrote that the First Amendment is "wholly 'beyond the reach' of federal power to abridge ...
 I do not believe that any federal agencies, including Congress and the court, have power or authority to subordinate speech and press to what they think are 'more important interests.

-He believed that the First Amendment erected a metaphorical wall of separation between church and state.
+Black believed that the First Amendment erected a metaphorical wall of separation between church and state.
 During his career Black wrote several important opinions relating to church-state separation.
 He delivered the opinion of the court in Everson v.
 Board of Education (1947), which held that the establishment clause was applicable not only to the federal government, but also to the states.

 In four bar applicant appeals to the Supreme Court, Black advanced the argument that a person's political affiliation or beliefs, without action, was not enough to establish evidence of bad moral character.
 Black argued in Schware v.
 Board of Bar Examiners (1957) that New Mexico could not bar Schware from becoming a lawyer because he might have, at one time, consorted with Communist causes.
 Schware was, in fact, a decorated veteran who fought in World War II.
 Black reaffirmed this position in Konigsberg v.
 State Bar of California (1957), where a majority of the court sided with Black.
 However, in both Konigsberg v.
 State Bar of California II (1961), and In re Anastaplo (1961), the majority of justices, over Black's vigorous dissent, determined that a person who refused to answer whether they had been a member of an organization on the attorney general's Subversive Organizations List could be denied admission to the bar on the basis of bad character.
 Black wrote, in his Anastaplo dissent: